vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/019/01_mahA_N_indro.md

 title = "01"

 +++
-The publ. tr. should read “manfully” with adverbial nṛvát.
+The published translation should read “manfully” with adverbial nṛvát.

 On possible configurations of the terms connected by utá, see Klein DGRV I.341.